-Key parts of this vision that should be considered in transport infrastructure planning (ie: Northern Link) include the following.
+Key parts of this vision that should be considered in transport infrastructure planning, (i.e. Project) include:

-- Enhancing the City's quality of life - Ecological sustainability
+- Enhancing the City's quality of life; - Ecological sustainability;

 - The living environment is to be human in scale, with a sense of place based on the city's subtropical character.
-This environment is to blend traditional 'timber and tin' buildings with vibrant and exciting new developments, and have a strong relationship to the Brisbane river. - Each of Brisbane's local communities is to have a clear sense of identity and have ready access to a range of services.
-Use of public transport, cycling and walking is to be easy and popular. - Infrastructure, including communication, community facilities, pedestrian ways, bikeways and transport, is to be coordinated, integrated, efficient and equitably distributed.
+This environment is to blend traditional 'timber and tin' buildings with vibrant and exciting new developments, and have a strong relationship to the Brisbane river; - Each of Brisbane's local communities is to have a clear sense of identity and have ready access to a range of services.
+Use of public transport, cycling and walking is to be easy and popular; and - Infrastructure, including communication, community facilities, pedestrian ways, bikeways and transport, is to be coordinated, integrated, efficient and equitably distributed.

-The Vision underpins the principles used in drafting the City Plan and is the foundation for the Desired Environmental Outcomes (DEOs) for the City, which in turn guide all other provisions of the City Plan, such as Area provisions and Local Area Plans.
+The Vision underpins the principles used in drafting the City Plan and is the foundation for the desired environmental outcomes (DEOs) for the City, which in turn guide all other provisions of the City Plan, such as Area provisions and Local Area Plans.

-Desired Environmental Outcomes and Strategies
+2.10.4 Desired Environmental Outcomes and Strategies